-18 For example, the CNBC's percentage of beam time delivered to users was "an extraordinarily high number" and, in the case of industry clients, was "matched by no other neutron scattering facility [in the world]."
+23 For example, the CNBC's percentage of beam time delivered to users was "an extraordinarily high number" and, in the case of industry clients, was "matched by no other neutron scattering facility."
 Peer Review of the Steacie Institute for Molecular Sciences.
 Final Report of the Institute Review Committee (October 2004).